Middleware Architecture

 iPaaS (Integration Platform as a Service)

 Cloud-native integration platform.
-Modern replacement for ESB with lower operational overhead.
+The modern replacement for ESB, with lower operational overhead.

 - Cloud-hosted, pay-per-use